Why an Attorney Is Necessary in a Drunk Driving Case

 Get help from a lawyer serving Greensboro and Guilford County

 DWI laws in North Carolina are complex and the penalties are severe.
 Because of the variables that are present under the law, it is vitally important that drivers arrested for DWI in Greensboro or High Point or other areas of Guilford County contact an experienced Greensboro drunk driving attorney.
 More importantly, drivers accused of drunk driving should contact their attorneys as soon as possible after arrest.
 While the driver may still be convicted of a DWI, it may be possible to minimize the sentence that is imposed.
-The Clifford Division is experienced in DWI representation as well as all other areas of criminal defense.
+The attorneys at Clifford & Harris, PLLC are experienced in DWI representation as well as all other areas of criminal defense.